Superman in film: Superman Lives (1998)

 Smith's script, titled Superman Lives, had Brainiac sending Doomsday to kill Superman, as well as blocking out the sun to make Superman powerless, as Superman is fueled by sunlight.
 Brainiac teams up with Lex Luthor, but Superman is resurrected by a Kryptonian robot, the Eradicator.
 Brainiac wishes to possess the Eradicator and its technology.
 Powerless, the resurrected Superman is sheathed in a robotic suit formed from the Eradicator itself until his powers return, courtesy of sunbeams, and defeats Brainiac.
 Smith said that he originally wrote Brainiac with someone like Patrick Stewart in mind, however the studio was talking about casting Nicolas Cage as Brainiac.
 Smith recommended that Cage play Superman instead.
 Smith's "dream casting choices" included Ben Affleck as Clark Kent/Superman, Linda Fiorentino as Lois Lane, Jack Nicholson as Lex Luthor, Famke Janssen as Mercy Graves, John Mahoney as Perry White, David Hyde Pierce as the Eradicator, Jason Lee as Brainiac, and Jason Mewes as Jimmy Olsen.
 Affleck would go on to portray Superman actor George Reeves in the 2006 film Hollywoodland, and Batman in the DC Extended Universe, beginning with Batman v Superman: Dawn of Justice in 2016.

-Robert Rodriguez was offered the chance to direct, but turned down the offer due to his commitment on The Faculty (1998), despite liking Smith's script.
+Robert Rodriguez was offered the chance to direct, but turned down the offer due to his commitment to The Faculty (1998), despite liking Smith's script.

 Smith originally suggested Tim Burton to direct his script, and Burton signed on with a pay-or-play contract of $5 million.
-Smith was told that as soon as Burton signed on to direct that he said “I’m going to go another way, I’m going to do my own version of Superman".
+Smith was told that as soon as Burton signed on to direct that he said “I'm going to go another way, I'm going to do my own version of Superman".
 Warner Bros. originally planned on a theatrical release date for summer 1998, the 60th anniversary of the character's debut in Action Comics.
 Smith said that Peters first choice for Superman was Sean Penn.
 Nicolas Cage, a comic book fan, signed on as Superman with a $20 million pay-or-play contract, believing he could "reconceive the character".
 Peters also felt Cage could "convince audiences he [Superman] came from outer space".
 Burton explained Cage's casting would be "the first time you would believe that nobody could recognize Clark Kent as Superman, he [Cage] could physically change his persona".
 Kevin Spacey was approached for the role of Lex Luthor, while Christopher Walken was Burton's choice for Brainiac, a role also considered for Jim Carrey and Gary Oldman.
 Sandra Bullock, Courteney Cox and Julianne Moore had been approached for Lois Lane, while Chris Rock was cast as Jimmy Olsen.
 Michael Keaton confirmed his involvement, but when asked if he would be reprising his role as Bruce Wayne / Batman from Burton's Batman films, he would only reply, "Not exactly".

 Filming was originally set to begin in early 1998.